vmkdaily/Invoke-RoboCheck/docs/examples.md

             ParentModule:   Invoke-RoboCheck
             Author:         Mike Nisk
             Organization:   vmkdaily
-            Updated:        05April2017

             ABOUT CREDENTIAL HANDLING
             We consume credentials in the following order:

             PSCredential Object  - This always wins
-            EncryptedXml         - We try this next if no creds are given VICredentialStore    - If still not logged in, we check your local VICredentialStore PassThrough (SSPI)   - Finally, if no other valid credential is found, we use Passthrough (SSPI)
+            EncryptedXml         - We try this next if no creds are given PassThrough (SSPI)   - Finally, if no other valid credential is found, we use Passthrough (SSPI)

         -------------------------- EXAMPLE 1 --------------------------